Table of contents

 If you’re new to remote working, then the first thing you should do is set up a dedicated workspace.”
 This space should be in the quietest part of your house and will preferably be separate from high-activity areas like the living room or the kitchen.
 Wherever you decide, experts agree it should be permanent.
 Having a regular and defined space where you work will help your brain adjust to this strategy and be ready and motivated as soon as you sit down.
 If you want to upgrade your workspace try GroWrk they have an extensive selection of ergonomic office furniture that they can ship anywhere in the world.

-Keep your own Time Management Application
+Keep your own time management application

 While most companies provide their project management software to keep track of deliverables, you might find it very helpful to do the same.
 The problem with these applications is they don’t take your personal schedule into account.